scikit-hep/pyhepmc/README.md

 ```
 python setup.py develop
 ```
 This should work since pyhepmc-ng is continously tested on recent versions of gcc, clang and msvc.
 If it does not, please submit an issue with the build log and your compiler version.
-Finally, run the unit tests from the project folder.
+You can now change the source code.
+Run the previous command again to build the project after you made changes.
+Finally, run the unit tests:
 ```
 pytest tests
 ```